 Located in the historic industrial City of Lowell, approximately 25 miles northwest of Boston, the campus spans more than 125 acres along the Merrimack River on three campus clusters - North, South and East.
-The Lowell Campus had a student body of 10,628 FTE undergraduate and 2,749 FTE graduate students in Fall 2014.
-The Lowell Campus offers four associate's, 121 bachelor's, 41 master's and 34 doctoral degree programs through the College of Fine Arts, Humanities and Social Sciences, the College of Sciences, the Francis College of Engineering, the College of Health Sciences, the Manning School of Business and the Graduate School of Education.
-The most recent additions to UMass Lowell's degree inventory are Master's and Doctoral degrees in Pharmaceutical Sciences (offered in conjunction with UMass Worcester) and Bachelor's and Master's degrees in

-Public Health.
-During the 2013-2014 academic year, 153 associate's certificates, 2,228 bachelor's degrees and 1,308 advanced degrees/certificates were conferred.
+The Lowell Campus had a student body of 10,981 FTE undergraduate and 2,656 FTE graduate students in Fall 2015.
+The Lowell Campus offers four associate's, 121 bachelor's, 48 master's and 34 doctoral degree programs through the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Engineering, the College of Health Sciences, the Manning School of Business and the Graduate School of Education.
+The most recent additions to UMass Lowell's degree inventory are a Master's degree in Finance and Doctoral degrees in Education and in Applied Psychology and Prevention Science.
+During the 2014-2015 academic year, 162 associate's degrees and undergraduate certificates, 2,388 bachelor's degrees and 1,467 advanced degrees/certificates were conferred.